Nowadays we seem to spend most of our time planning and preparing for Christmas rather than actually enjoying it.

 Who knows how many people will read this article… Let’s say 500.
 If 500 people improve the lives of 5 people, who then go on to enhance the lives of 5 other people, it will only take 7 descendants from your original 5 to change 7.8 billion people.
 The world currently has a population of 7.6 billion (as of October 2017) so if you want to change the world… Change the lives of 5 people!

 Skating is always a popular Christmas activity!
-The fresh crispy air and the company of family, friends, or even strangers will help you unwind from the long weeks of work, chores, and daily stress.
+The fresh, crisp air and the company of family, friends, or even strangers will help you unwind from the long weeks of work, chores and daily stresses.

 Ice skating improves joints, strengthens cardiovascular health, builds leg muscles, improves balance and joint flexibility, and aids in weight loss.

 Chances are you rarely go ice skating, so why not try something new.
 It’s fun, active and sociable – What more do you want!?

 5. Meet someone that you haven’t seen for a long time

 What can be more blissful than reconnecting with people that have truly impacted on your life but you just don’t see any more?